-Turn Any Recipe Into A Thermal Cooker Recipe In 3 Easy Steps
+Create Any Thermal Cooker Recipe In 3 Easy Steps

-We are often asked about suitable recipes for our Billyboil Thermal Cooker.
+We are often asked about suitable thermal cooker recipes for our Billyboil (also known as a 'thermo cooker').
 Unfortunately, there are hardly any thermal cooker specific recipe books on the market.
 And those that do exist aren't very inspiring.

 The good news is you can cook just about anything in our thermal cookers.
 And using a thermal cooker is very easy.
 Even so, 'thermal cooking' does take some getting used to.

-In this article, I'll show you how to turn any recipe into a thermal cooker recipe.
+In this article, I'll show you how to turn any recipe into a thermo cooker recipe.
 It should save you some experimentation upfront, and you'll soon be a thermal cooker convert!

 Quick Recap: Thermal Cooker Parts

 Here's a quick recap on what a thermal cooker is and how they work.

 Our Billyboil Thermal Cooker has two main parts:

 - The inner pot – which is similar to a normal stainless steel saucepan.
 You can use this 'like usual' on your existing stovetop (gas, electric, induction, or camp stove) for the initial heat-up phase.

 - The outer pot - which is a vacuum insulated container for the inner pot.
 After your food has been heated through, place the inner pot inside the outer pot and close the lid.
 This will allow your meals to keep cooking for free using retained heat, for up to 12 hours.